 The Company receives government subsidies at the discretion of the local government based on certain criteria in relation to the Company's kindergarten operations.
 Government subsidies are received, and released to consolidated statements of operations as government subsidy income when the Company is not subject to further obligation or future refunds.
+For government subsidies granted to specific kindergartens to subsidize their rental and teacher training costs are recorded by offset to the cost of revenues when the conditions are met.

-For the years ended December 31, 2015, 2016 and 2017, \$526, \$573 and \$863 were recognized, respectively.
+For the years ended December 31, 2016, 2017 and 2018, \$573, \$863 and \$683 were recognized as government subsidy income, respectively; nil, nil and \$1,098 were recognized as reduction of cost of revenues, respectively.